telerik/xaml-docs/controls/radtreeview/localization.md

 # Localization

-The built-in localization mechanism in the platform allows you to localize the Drag&Drop hints in the __RadTreeView__ control.
+The built-in localization mechanism in the framework allows you to localize the drag and drop hints in the __RadTreeView__ control.

 Here is a list of the supported languages: